HVAC Coils: Repair & Replacement

 -Ice can form on the evaporator coil, causing the AC compressor to work harder and potentially cause component failures.

 Condenser coils reside in your outside AC unit, referred to as a condenser unit.
 Refrigerant from your evaporator coil is pumped outside to the condenser coil.
 The fan in the condenser unit blows air over the condenser coil cooling the refrigerant inside.
 The cooled refrigerant then is pumped back inside and then the process repeats.
 As part of this heat exchange process, the refrigerant changes states from a gas to a liquid and back to a gas.
-The liquid refrigerant pumped into the evaporator coil is pumped through an expansion valve which causes the refrigerant to cool down.
-As the liquid refrigerant passes through the evaporator coil, it heats up and turns into a gas.
+The liquid refrigerant pumped into the evaporator is pumped through an expansion valve which causes the refrigerant to cool down.
+As the liquid refrigerant passes through the evaporator, it heats up and turns into a gas.
 The gas is then pumped to the condenser coil and condenses back into a liquid as it passes through it.
-The condenser coil is just as important as the evaporator coil and needs to be kept clean for the same reasons as the evaporator coil.
-Contact EzE Air Solutions if you suspect you may have an issue with your HVAC system in Southwest Florida.
+The condenser coil is just as important as the evaporator coil and needs to be kept clean for all the same reasons.

 Scroll to Top